List of viscounts of Thouars: House of Thouars

 1055-1093: Aimery IV.
 Son of Geoffroy II.
 He is one of the proven Companions of William the Conqueror.
-His first wife was Aregarde, daughter of Geoffrey de Mauleon and sister of Raoul de Mauleon.
-His second wife was Ameline.
+His first wife was Aremgarde.
+His second wife was Ameline, daughter of Geoffrey de Mauleon and sister of Raoul de Mauleon.

 1093-1104: Herbert II.
 Son of Aimery IV.
 He died at the First Crusade in Jaffa (Palestine) in 1104.
 He was the son of Aimery IV and Ameline.
 He immediately succeeded his father Aimery IV.
 On February 10, 1096, Bishop Peter of Poitiers restores Airvault Abbey, with the agreement of Herbert, Viscount of Thouars, son of the late Viscount Aimery.
 On December 7, 1099, his family surrounding Arbert at the dedication of the Church of St. Nicolas de la Chaise, started by his father and has been completed; then found him with his brother Geoffrey, told Tiffauges, its Sister Hildegard is wife of Hugues de Lusignan, Raoul and his uncle, said Maule.
 At that time we can measure the extent of Viscount of Thouars by fiefs under its control.
 These are Bressuire, Gifted, Passavant, the Argenton Chateau, Airvault, La Foret sur Sevre, Montaigu, La Roche sur yon, Till, Châteaumur, Pouzauges, Les Essarts, Lezay, Commequiers, and more.

 Like many of his contemporaries, Viscount Herbert went to Palestine, the first time in 1098.
 He left with his brother Geoffrey in 1102 as part of the crusade led by the Duke William IX of Aquitaine.
 His banner was golden strewn with fleur de lys Azure, Gules franc area.
 These arms have remained those of his house, they then become those of the city of Thouars.
 Many pilgrims died during the journey from Constantinople in Jerusalem.
 Although Herbert wanted to go back to France, he died in Jaffa in 1104.
 He was buried near the church of Saint Nicolas de Jaffa.
 He married 1095 to Agnes with whom he had two sons: Herbert and Aimery VI.

 1104-1123: Geoffroy III.
 Son of Aimery IV.
 He was married in 1094 to Ameline.